 Good and transparent communication is important.
 Tell your trading partner if you have upcoming vacations, business trips or other reasons why you wouldn’t be able to respond to messages.
 It also helps to tell your trading partner about estimated shipping times, and a rough timeline for when you can take your trade shipment to the post office, just to manage expectations.
 If you’re not in the same country or continent as your trading partner, make this clear upfront because it affects shipping costs and times.

-You don’t have to humor people if they can’t get their act together.
+You don’t have to humour people if they can’t get their act together.
 Depending on your personal level of patience, you’re encouraged to work with a trading partner for as long as you’re comfortable to get a trade or sale agreed.
-However, it is totally fine to tell a partner they’re taking too long to come to an agreement if they are ignoring your messages, not answering questions, not honoring agreements or requests for photos/videos, or just taking a really long time.
+However, it is totally fine to tell a partner they’re taking too long to come to an agreement if they are ignoring your messages, not answering questions, not honouring agreements or requests for photos/videos, or just taking a really long time.

 As a rule of thumb, a few days to a week should be fine to come to an agreement about which dice to trade.
 Anything dragging on for two weeks or longer is a stretch, and if a trading partner does not reply to you at all over the course of a week, it should be safe to assume they are no longer interested in the trade.
 Of course this can vary on a person’s personal situation, emergencies, vacation trips, illness, etc. This makes it all the more important to communicate openly with your trading partner.